Luis Robert Player Props: White Sox vs. Guardians

-Luis Robert, with a slugging percentage of .465 in his past 10 games -- including two home runs -- will be in action for the Chicago White Sox versus the Cleveland Guardians, with Xzavion Curry on the hill, July 28 at 7:10 PM ET.
+Luis Robert, with a slugging percentage of .405 in his past 10 games -- including two home runs -- will be in action for the Chicago White Sox against the Cleveland Guardians, with Logan Allen on the hill, July 29 at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Guardians.
+In his previous game, he notched a home run while going 1-for-4 against the Guardians.

 Luis Robert Game Info & Props vs. the Guardians